devlinx9/muon-ssh/README.md

 ### TODO

+* [x] Mouse scroll too slow
 * [ ] Swing File Picker sucks, change it to native
-* [x] Mouse scroll too slow
 * [ ] Refresh window after copying files
 * [ ] Bug: Timeout no saved, Set connection timeout and/or add a cancel button to the dialog
 * [ ] Don't blink the screen every time a folder is updated
+* [ ] Add a box to query what happens when copying a file that exists
+* [ ] Dialogs are always shown in the primary screen when more than one exist
+* [ ] Bug: After reconnecting, cursor disappears
 * [ ] **Here goes new features**

 <h2>Documentation: (from the upstream repo)</h2>